jyoung4242/particle-2/readme.md

     }, //function, vector, array of vectors
 ```

-depending on the parameter, it will either run this function every update, or just on initializationS
+depending on the parameter, it will either run this function every update, or just on initialization

 size: runs once on creation

 velocity: updates each loop, returns new velocity vector each time
-requires parameters passed (a,p,d,s) so your function has access to
+requires parameters passed (a,p,d,l,s) so your function has access to
 angle, position, duration, and size parameters to use in your function
 returns vector object {x:0, y:0}